Game Design & Development

-This course will aid in the process of building and developing a video game from the first functional prototype milestone to a final (Gold) version of the game.
-An expansion of the Board Game version of the game created in Game III will also be required Creative and conceptual development is emphasized throughout the course.
+This course will aid in the process of building and developing a video game up to the first functional prototype milestone including Project Proposal Documentation, Proof of Knowledge, Paper Prototype, Game Design Document, Tech Demo, Technical Design Document and First functional Prototype.
+A final version of a Board Game version of the game will also be required Creative and conceptual development is emphasized throughout the course.

-By the end of the semester, you will have created a Gold version of a PC game complete with instruction manual, box, and other associated marketing materials and an analog expansion.
-Additionally you will host a marketing presentation on the final day of class to you friends and family.
+By the end of the semester, you will have created a FFP version of a PC game complete with instruction manual, box, and other associated marketing materials.
 You will do this by acting, in some capacity, as part of a development team working through the various stages of a Game Development Cycle including initial quality assurance and testing phases.

 Textbooks: Required: available at the bookstore or online